 The pleura is a membrane.
-It lines the outside of the lungs and the inside of the chest cavity.
+It lines the outside of the lungs and the inside of the chest.
 Pleural mesothelioma is cancer of the pleura.

 |Pleura of the Lungs|

 |Copyright © Nucleus Medical Media, Inc.|

 Cancer happens when cells in the body split without control or order.
 A mass of tissue can form when this happens.
 It is called a growth or tumor.
 The term cancer refers to malignant tumors.
 They can invade nearby tissue and spread to other parts of the body.

 Mesothelioma is a type of cancer.
 It is almost always caused by being around asbestos.
 This is a loose mineral that is found in building materials and car parts.
 Even being around small amounts can raise your risk.